rubiconba/devops-lecture-terraform/README.md

 terraform apply
 ```

-After executing the apply command you will be get a prompt that will ask if you want to create it, enter `yes`.
+After executing the apply command you will get a prompt that will ask if you want to create it, enter `yes`.